max-mapper/binary-csv/readme.md

 By default it will only split lines, but you can use the provided `.line` and `.cell` methods to parse the cells and cell values.

+Parses a 55 million line, 5.18GB CSV in a little over 1 minute.

 ### usage

 ### binaryCSV([lineDelim, cellDelim])